 If customers trust you they’re more likely to open emails.
 However, titles also play a massive role in whether you get clicks or not.
 Take these two emails, for example:

-Out of those two emails, number one clearly stands out due to its language and because it uses emoticons as part of its title.
-Using the right emoji will draw users’ eyes towards your emails and if the rest of the title is interesting, they’ll be more likely to click on it.
+Number one clearly stands out due to its language and because it uses emoticons as part of its title.
+Using the right emoji will draw users’ eyes toward your emails.
+And if the rest of the title is interesting, they’ll be more likely to click on it.

 Adding emojis to email titles is downright simple.
 All you have to do is copy the emojis that you want to use from a source such as Emojipedia and paste them into the campaign’s title.
 As a rule of thumb, use one or two emojis at the most so you don’t scare readers away.